laisuk/OpenccNet/OpenccNetLib/README.md

 [MIT](LICENSE)

+## Project That Use OpenccNetLib

+- [OpenccNetLibGui](https://github.com/laisuk/OpenccNetLibGui) : A GUI application for OpenccNetLib, providing a user-friendly interface for Chinese text conversion.

 ---

-**OpenccNet** is not affiliated with the original OpenCC project, but aims to provide a compatible and high-performance solution for .NET developers.
+**OpenccNet** is not affiliated with the original **OpenCC** project, but aims to provide a compatible and high-performance solution for .NET developers.